GilleM/Travel-reviews/README.md

 #### Our Travels

 * The **navbar** is on the top, coloured in black.
 It is the same for all the pages.
-In the middle of it is the logo I created for Travel review purpose and on the right are categories: _Our Travels_, _My Profile_, _Add destination_ and _Log Out_.
-When not registered, _Log Out_ is not there, but _Log In_ and _Sign Up_ appear.
+In the middle of it is the logo I created for the purpose of travel review and on the right are categories: _Our Travels_, _My Profile_, _Add destination_ and _Log Out_.
+When not registered, _Log Out_ is not there.
+Instead, _Log In_ and _Sign Up_ appear.

-* The **central part** is composed of the search field that is centered above the flexbox section of Materialize's Card Reveal.
-Those cards have image and name of the destination and it reveals more information of the travel once button is clicked.
+* The **central part** is composed of the search field that is centred above the flexbox section of Materialize's Card Reveal.
+Those cards have the image and name of the destination and it reveals more information of the travel once the button is clicked.
 They are nicely distributed and easy to use.
 Below each image there is the link icon if the link is provided.
 Otherwise it is not visible.
-Next to it is abovementioned button that reveals the information about the destinations (the categories are listed in the central part of the _Add destination_ category).
+Next to it is the button mentioned above that reveals the information about the destinations (the categories are listed in the central part of the _Add destination_ category).

 * **Footer** includes social links, a link for _Terms and Conditions_ with the text: _Website created by Matea Leka © 2021._ <br/><br/>